robur-coop/albatross/README.md

 | _certificate signing request_ | |            |            | user.req        |        |

-5. **client:** the client wants to create an unikernel, it has to wrap the request in a certificate signing request which will be submitted to the intermediate CA.
+5. **client:** the client wants to create an unikernel, it has to wrap the request in a certificate signing request which will be submitted to the intermediate CA. Note: you can [download hello-key.hvt](https://builds.robur.coop/job/hello/build/latest/f/bin/hello-key.hvt).

 ```
 albatross-client create hello hello-key.hvt --csr [--arg='--hello=albatross-hi'] [--cpu=1]